We sought views on what new mental health legislation should look like in Aotearoa New Zealand.

 The submissions analysis document identifies the high-level views and key themes of the public consultation feedback.

 The views received through the public consultation were diverse, and there was not always agreement across all areas.
 In particular, there were differing views across key areas such as whether compulsion should be permitted, and whether restrictive practices have a place in new legislation.
 However, within these views there was consistency.

 The submissions analysis showed that across all stakeholders there is the desire for the Mental Health Act to have a stronger focus on tāngata whaiora and whānau.
 Stakeholders also considered that Te Tiriti o Waitangi should be the foundation for new mental health legislation, that rights should be upheld in alignment to international conventions, and that the current Mental Health Act is being misused.

 Many submissions and comments reiterated why the repeal and replacement of the Mental Health Act is important, covering wider system and operational issues.
 While these insights go beyond the scope of legislative reform, they will inform ongoing work to transform the Mental Health and Addiction system more broadly.

-The feedback received from the public consultation will guide the development of policy proposals for new legislation, which we will present to the Government for consideration.
+The feedback received from the public consultation guided the development of policy proposals to underpin new mental health legislation.